-(a) Watchman.-Fifty-six (56) hours in any one week, but not more than six (6) days in any seven (7) day period.
-Or fifty-six (56) hours in any one week, but not more than eight (8) hours in any one day.
+Schedule of Working Howrs.-(a) Watchmen: Fifty-six (56) hours in any one week, but not more than six (6) days in any seven (7) day period; or fifty-six (56) hours in any one week but not more than eight (8) hours in any one day.

-(b) Chauffeurs, truckdrivers, and their helpers.-One hundred eighty (180) hours in any period of four (4) consecutive weeks, provided, however, that time worked in excess of nine (9) hours in any one day or forty-five (45) hours in any one week shall be paid for as not less than time and one-third.
+(b) Chauffeurs, truck drivers, and their helpers: One hundred eighty (180) hours in any period of four (4) consecutive weeks, provided, however, that time worked in excess of nine (9) hours in any one day or forty-five (45) hours in any one week shall be paid for at not less than time and one third.

-- (c) Engineers, firemen, electricians, filter plant employees, electric and hydro-electric operators.-One hundred and sixty-eight (168) hours in any period of four (4) consecutive weeks, provided, however, that time worked in excess of nine (9) hours in any one day or forty-five (45) hours in any one week shall be paid for as not less than time and one-third. - (d) All other laborers, mechanical workers or artisans employed in any plant, mill or factory or on work connected with the operation of such plant, mill or factory.-Eight (8) hours in any one day and forty (40) hours in any one week, provided, however, that these maximum limits may be exceeded for any reason at any time provided that all time worked in excess of the maximums prescribed shall be paid for as not less than time and one-third, and provided, further, that no employee shall be required or permitted to work in excess of ten (10) hours in any one day or forty-eight (48) hours in any one week.
+(c) Engineers, firemen, electricians, filter plant employees, electric and hydroelectric operators: One hundred sixty-eight (168) hours in any period of four (4) consecutive weeks, provided, however, that time worked in excess of nine (9) hours in any one day or forty-five (45) hours in any one week shall be paid for at not less than time and one third.

-(e) Employees regularly engaged in a managerial or executive capacity and their personal secretaries, foremen and supervisors, receiving thirty-five (\$35.00) dollars or more per week, and outside salesmen.-
+(d) All other laborers, mechanical workers or artisans employed in any plant, mill, or factory, or on work connected with the operation of such plant, mill, or factory: Eight (8) hours in any one day and forty (40) hours in any one week, provided, however, that these maximum limits may be exceeded for any reason at any time provided that all time worked in excess of the maximums prescribed shall be paid for as not less than time and one third, and provided, further, that no employee shall be required or permitted to work in excess of ten (10) hours in any one day or forty-eight (48) hours in any one week.

-No limitation.
+(e) Employees regularly engaged in a managerial or executive capacity, and their personal secretaries, foremen, and supervisors, receiving thirty-five (\$35.00) dollars or more per week, and outside salesmen: No limitation.

-(f) All other employees.-Forty-eight (48) hours in any one week but not to exceed three hundred twenty (320) hours in any period of eight (8) consecutive weeks.
+(f) All other employees: Forty-eight (48) hours in any one week but not to exceed three hundred twenty (320) hours in any period of eight (8) consecutive weeks.

-Section 2.
-No limitation contained in said schedule shall apply to employees of any class when engaged in emergency repairs or emergency maintenance work occasioned by breakdowns or involving protection of life or property, provided, however, that all time worked in excess of the limitations prescribed in said schedule shall be paid for as not less than time and one-third.
+2. No limitation contained in said schedule shall apply to employees of any class when engaged in emergency repairs or emergency maintenance work occasioned by break-downs or involving protection of life or property, provided, however, that all time worked in excess of the limitations prescribed in said schedule shall be paid for as not less than time and one third.

-Section 3.
-No employer shall knowingly permit any employee to work for any time which, when totaled with that already performed with another employer or employers in this Industry, exceeds the maximum permitted herein.
+3. No employer shall knowingly permit any employee to work for any time which, when totaled with that already performed with another employer or employers in this Industry, exceeds the maximum permitted herein.